olewsaa/Yacht-computer/wifi2wifi/web-version/Readme.md

 The files /etc/dhcpcd.conf, /etc/dnsmasq.conf and
-/etc/network/interfaces need to be updated, only the extra lines to be added are included in the files given, you cannot copy these files, it will not work, you need to edit the files.
+/etc/network/interfaces need to be updated, only the extra lines to be added are included in the files given, you cannot copy these files, it will not work, you need to edit them.
 After the changes have been applied a reboot is reccomended.
 Things should now work with internet access available for both cabled connected devices and wifi connected devices.